thybag/PJAX-Standalone/readme.md

 	pjax.connect({container: 'content'});

 #### Option 3
-Setup all links with a specific class to use a particular container to place there content.
+Set all links with a specific class to use a particular container using:

 ```
 	<a href='page2.php' class='pjaxer'>Page 2</a>